top of page

 The adjective 'officious' has its etymological roots in Latin.
 It is derived from the Latin word 'officiosus,' which comes from 'officium,' meaning 'duty' or 'office.'
 Originally, 'officious' was used to describe individuals who were dutiful or conscientious in carrying out their responsibilities.
 However, over time, its meaning evolved to refer to people who are excessively eager to offer unwanted or unnecessary help or advice, often in an intrusive or overbearing manner.
 When someone is called 'officious,' it implies that they are overly meddlesome and tend to insert themselves into situations where their assistance or advice is not welcome or needed.
 Therefore, the etymology of 'officious' reflects its historical connection to the concept of duty and responsibility, underscoring its role in describing individuals who are excessively interfering or overzealous in their attempts to be helpful, as conveyed by its linguistic heritage.

-Find the meaning of officious
+Quiz: Find the meaning of the adjective officious:

 Try Again!